-Your team consists of an MD, 2 ARNP’s, and 2 psychotherapists.
-Each of our ketamine assisted psychotherapy (KAP) programs consist of an initial intake by an MD or Nurse Practitioner in which you will be screened medically and psychologically to determine if this treatment is appropriate for you.
+Your possible team consists of an MD, an ARNP, 5 NDs, 2 RNs, 2 psychotherapists, and 1 social worker.
+Each of our ketamine assisted psychotherapy (KAP) programs consist of an initial intake period in which you will be screened medically and psychologically to determine if this treatment is appropriate for you.

 If appropriate, KAP begins with a preparation appointment where we work with you to help you set an intention for your treatment.
 We will discuss with you what to expect, dietary and medication considerations, as well as before and aftercare.